The Algebraist: Plot summary

 The Dweller List is only a list of star systems.
 Portals are relatively small and can be anywhere within a system so long as they are at a point of low gravitational gradient, such as a Lagrange point.
 The list is useless without a particular mathematical transform needed to give the exact location of the portals.
 Taak must go on a further expedition to Nasqueron to find the Transform.

 The Archimandrite Luseferous is a tyrannical warlord of the Starveling Cult.
 He is in a loose alliance with the Beyonders.
 He sets out to invade the Ulubis system from the Cluster Epiphany Five Disconnect while also aiming to possess the secrets of the Dweller portals.
 A Mercatoria counter-attack fleet hurries to defend Ulubis against the Starveling Cult ships and their Beyonder allies.
 Both fleets are forced to travel at sublight speeds, leaving the inhabitants of the Ulubis system anxiously wondering which will arrive first.

 Taak's hunt for the Transform takes him on a journey, partly through the Dweller wormhole network.
 In a backstory, it is revealed that he has been out of sympathy with the Mercatoria for some time, particularly over their treatment of artificial intelligence, and has been a Beyonder agent.
 It is also revealed that the Dwellers harbour artificial intelligences from Mercatoria persecution.

 The Beyonder/Starveling forces arrive and easily overwhelm Ulubis's native defences.
 To their dismay, they discover that the counter-attack force is coming much sooner than predicted and is superior.
 The Beyonder factions despair of locating Taak and the secret in the time available before the recapture of Ulubis and retreat.
 The Starvelings under Luseferous remain.
 Luseferous makes a last-ditch attempt to force the Dwellers to yield up Taak, threatening them with antimatter weapons.
 The Dwellers respond with devastating blows to his fleet.
 Luseferous flees under the Mercatoria's pursuit.

 Taak returns from his journey with his memory partly erased.
 He can still piece together the secret from the remaining clues: every massive body has a region of zero-net gravitational attraction at its exact centre.
 The Dwellers have hidden wormhole portals in the cores of all their occupied planets, and the Transform was never necessary.
 Now that the secret is out, whether the Dwellers will cooperate to allow other species access to their network remains unclear.

 The novel ends with Taak, having left Ulubis and joined the Beyonders, suggesting to a lifelong friend he has just discovered is an artificial intelligence, "One day we'll all be free."

+Sequel

+In an interview in 2004, Banks stated that "It probably could become a trilogy, but for now it’s a standalone novel."

 Reception

-In an interview in 2004, Banks stated that "It probably could become a trilogy, but for now it’s a standalone novel."
 The Algebraist was shortlisted for the 2005 Hugo Award for Best Novel.
 In 2011, the novel was short-listed for the NPR Top-100 Science Fiction, Fantasy Titles.